Akeld

 There are great places to visit near Akeld including some great villages, ancient sites, beaches, hiking areas, geological features, castles, ruins, islands, towns, roman sites and historic monuments.

-Places near Akeld feature a number of interesting ancient sites including Milfield North Henge.
+There are a number of ancient sites near to Akeld including Milfield North Henge.

-Hexham is one of Akeld's best, nearby towns to visit in Akeld.
+Farne Islands is one of Akeld's best, nearby islands to visit in Akeld.

-The area around Akeld features a number of interesting roman sites including Hadrian's Wall near Hexham, and Chesters Roman Fort.
+The area around Akeld boasts some of the best roman sites including Hadrian's Wall near Hexham, and Chesters Roman Fort.

 Akeld History